 If you can’t find the answer you are looking for in the IDC Overview area, please check the other IDC sections and the FAQ area, if you can’t find the answer there either, please send us an email, we are always willing to discuss your IDC questions, options and special requirements.

-What is an IDC (Instructor Development Course)?
+What is the Thailand Phuket PADI IDC program (Instructor Development Course)?

 The IDC stands for Instructor Development Course, you are now required by PADI to complete one before attending an IE Instructor Examination.
 So to put it simply you cannot be an Instructor without having completed an IDC.